ayushjain-10/Resume-Scorer/README.md

 5. Running the Code

-To run this project, ensure your system meets the following requirements and dependencies.
+1.To run this project, ensure your system meets the following requirements and dependencies. torch==1.11.0 transformers==4.28.1 scikit-learn==1.0.2 pandas==1.3.3 numpy==1.21.2
+matplotlib==3.4.3
+tqdm==4.62.3

+2.Dataset Preparation
+Please see the Preprocessed_Data.csv, test_normalized_cv.csv and train_normalized_cv.csv

 To run code for Category Classification with BERT, run train_bert.py